 Lunch Time Hatha Yoga For Men & Women

 Practice posture and breathing techniques to reduce tension, improve circulation and learn to relax.

 Enjoy a classic movie at a great price.
 Light refreshments will be available for sale.
 Please call 703.746.5552 one week prior for show schedule.
 Residents $2, nonresidents $3.

 Mondays, 10 a.m. - 12 p.m., Charles Houston

 What do you get when you combine badminton, tennis, and ping-pong?
-The ingredients for the sport known as pickle ball.
-A popular and quickly growing sports program for active adults.
-Meet new friends, socialize, and attend Pickle Ball workshops, entertaining one another with weekly challenge games.
+The sport known as Pickleball is a popular and quickly growing sports program for active adults.
+Meet new friends, socialize, enjoy weekly challenge games and quarterly workshops.
 Residents free, nonresidents $8.